abramadams/dao/README.md

 ```javascript
 this.cache.object = "your_cache_name_here";
 ```
+> NOTE: DAO Caching is experimental and does not currently work well with dynamic relationships.

 Also, the "Preserve single quotes" setting must be checked in the Railo admin.
 DAO specifically passes the SQL strings through ```preserveSingleQuotes()```, but this doesn't seem to work unless you have that setting checked under `Services > Datasources`.